 Electric toothbrushes were initially designed for orthodontic patients and people with limited motor skills who aren’t able to clean their teeth as efficiently as healthy people with a manual toothbrush.
 The idea was to invent a toothbrush that requires much less hand movements and allow people to brush their teeth as effectively as with a manual toothbrush.

-While the first electric toothbrushes weren’t even waterproof and required a standard wall outlet for power, today’s generation toothbrushes feature long lasting rechargeable batteries (usually lithium-ion), several cleaning modes and intensity levels, and they are highly endorsed by many dentists from all across the world.
+While the first electric toothbrushes weren’t even waterproof and required a standard wall outlet for power, today’s toothbrushes feature long lasting rechargeable lithium-ion batteries, several cleaning modes and intensity levels, and they are highly endorsed by many dentists from all across the world.

-If you have experience with any product listed above, or if you have your own favorite, you can share your thoughts with us in the comments section at the bottom of this page!
+If you have experience with any electric toothbrush listed above, or if you have your own favorite you want to share, feel free to write a comment in the comments section at the bottom of this page!